Rescued in the dark: Two men winched to safety from the waters of Whiritoa

 "We flew down the coast, and we spotted the light shining on their mobile phones."

-"We flew to the bottom of the steep Island hovering 30 metres above to steer clear of the rocks.
+"We flew to the bottom of the steep Island hovering 30m above to steer clear of the rocks.

 "Our critical care medic went down and we winched them on board, they were both very cold."